 LC-MS/MS

 A combined total of 175,818 tandem MS spectra were generated across all four biological and three technical replicates using the Orbitrap mass spectrometer.
-A total of 54,521 unique peptides contributed to the identification of 2,850 proteins with probability score threshold of 0.9 (Supplementary Data ).
-1, of these proteins had at least four tandem mass spectra in the combined replicates.
+Expression values were comparable between biological replicates with R2 ranging from 0.800 to 0.889 (Supplementary Data 1).
+A total of 54,521 unique peptides contributed to the identification of 2,850 proteins with probability score threshold of 0.9 (Supplementary Data 2).
+1,043 of these proteins had at least two unique peptide hits and four tandem mass spectra in the combined replicates.
 The mean amino acid coverage across all proteins was 13.3%.
-Protein identifications for each injection including protein probability scores, number of total and unique spectra, and peptide sequences are provided in Supplementary Data .
+Protein identifications for each injection including protein probability scores, number of total and unique spectra, and peptide sequences are provided in Supplementary Data 3.
+NSAF values for each protein are provided in Supplementary Data 4.

-For all biological samples, the number of proteins identified in each technical replicate was consistent with minimal standard deviation (.2-3.5%). or each oyster5-5% of the identified proteins were present in all three technical replicates.
+For all biological samples, the number of proteins identified in each technical replicate was consistent with minimal standard deviation (1.2-3.5%).
+In each biological replicate the proteins were identified from between 43,275-44,720 sequenced peptides (standard deviation as percentage of mean ranged from 4.8-7.4%).
+For each oyster, 54-55% of the identified proteins were present in all three technical replicates.
 Using spectral counts as a proxy for relative expression, protein expression levels were consistent across technical replicates (Figure 1).

-The number of proteins identified in each oyster (after pooling technical replicates, see Methods) was , , , and (Table 1).
-Most proteins (n=) were identified across all biological samples (Figure 2).
+The number of proteins identified in each oyster (after pooling technical replicates, see Methods) was 923, 959, 883, and 875 (Table 1).
+Most proteins (n=703) were identified across all biological samples (Figure 2).

 In order to evaluate general protein expression and assess sample variability, the ten most highly expressed proteins in all oysters were identified.
-These twelve proteins represent core cell structure and function, such as , cytoskeleton structure, muscle components, turnover of intracellular proteins, and protection against oxidative stress. out of twelve of these proteins () were identified in the top ten most expressed proteins in all four oysters.
+These twelve proteins represent core cell structure and function, such as nucleosome assembly, cytoskeleton structure, muscle components, turnover of intracellular proteins, and protection against oxidative stress.
+Eight out of twelve of these proteins (arginine kinase, actin, histone H2A, histone H2B.3, histone H4, peptidyl-prolyl cis-trans isomerase, extracellular superoxide dismutase, and cytosol aminopeptidase) were identified in the top ten most expressed proteins in all four oysters.

-Of the 1,proteins expressed across all samples, 1, were annotated using the UnitProt-KB/SwissProt database.
-Of the annotated proteins, were associated with Gene Ontology classifications.
-A majority of proteins were associated with the biological process of (n=), followed by (n=), and (n=15).
+Of the 1,043 proteins expressed across all samples, 1,033 were annotated using the UnitProt-KB/SwissProt database.
+Of the annotated proteins, 888 were associated with Gene Ontology classifications.
+A majority of proteins were associated with the biological process of protein metabolism (n=273), followed by cell organization and biogenesis (n=201), and transport (n=165).

 Enrichment analysis was carried out to determine which biological processes were overrepresented in gill tissue as compared to the entire proteome.
-Several of the functional groups identified were associated with the abundant proteins involved in metabolism and transport as well as structural processes (i.e. actin-filament, microtubule).
-The most significantly enriched biological process was .
+Several of the functional groups identified were associated with the abundant proteins involved in metabolism and transport as well as structural processes (i.e. actin-filament, microtubule) and oxidation-reduction.
+The most significantly enriched biological process was generation of precursor metabolites and energy.
+Protein IDs (CGI numbers) corresponding to the proteins that contributed to GO term enrichment are listed in Supplementary Data 5.

-The number of unique proteins identified with different numbers of sequenced peptides created an exponential curve (Figure ).
+The number of unique proteins identified with different numbers of sequenced peptides created an exponential curve (Figure 4).
 The plateau began around 30,000-40,000 sequenced peptides with a total of 2,400-2,516 unique peptides identified.
 New unique peptides were still identified in larger sample sizes of peptides, but the return per sequenced peptide diminished.